-Young Mongolian Horses of Great Disposition – “Nomkhun” in Mongolian Language
+Mongolian Horses of Great Disposition – “Nomkhun” in Mongolian Language

-“Ben and Jerry” – these two youngsters look very much alike, only their different hairstyles tells them apart, and only Ben has a brand.
+“Ben and Jerry” – these two joined Stone Horse in 2013 as youngsters that looked very much alike.
+Only their different hairstyles told them apart, and only Jerry has a brand.
 In the first months after their arrival, these two little horses stuck together and looked out for each other.
-They were both very easy and friendly horses – what is called “Nomkhun” in Mongolian (gentle, calm, friendly) but this doesn’t mean they can’t move; with the right riders, these two are all over the place, exploring along the trail and cantering across the steppes.
-And in the meantime, they have grown bigger, and have become strong horses.
-Ben is a bit more frisky, but easy to manage; staff like to ride him for his strength, nice gait combined with responsiveness.
+They were both very easy and friendly horses – what is called “Nomkhun” in Mongolian (gentle, calm, friendly) but this doesn’t mean they can’t move; with the right riders, these two are all over the place, exploring along the trail and cantering across the steppes.They were named by two young girls who rode them in that first season.

-“Shar Khul and Shine Khul” – were another set of two that arrived together at Stone Horse.
+“Shar Khul and Shine Kheer” – were another set of two that arrived together at Stone Horse.
 “Shar Khul” translates into “light bay”, and “Shine Khul” means “New Bay”.
 He has changed coloration a bit and now is called “Shine Kheer”, the “New Brown”.
 Reliable and strong horses, these two have first been ridden by Byamba and Buyana, our wranglers.
 “Shar Khul” likes a cool drink on the go; when we cross rivers he likes to scoop up the clear cold water in the fast current while he makes his way across.
 Byambaa makes him perform all the gaits Mongolian horsemen distinguish, and “Shar Khul” can fall into a great fast and smooth trot.